operatorlearning/AR/README.md

 # Alternating RandONets

 Alternating RandONets is an efficient operator learning framework based on random projection and alternating optimization.
-Instead of training all network parameters with gradient descent, the method randomly initializes hidden-layer weights and updates output-layer weights analytically through closed-form least-squares solutions.
-This design preserves high training efficiency while improving flexibility and predictive performance.
+Instead of training all network parameters using gradient descent, the framework randomly initializes hidden-layer weights and computes output-layer weights analytically through closed-form least-squares updates.
+This design significantly improves training efficiency while retaining strong approximation capability.

-This repository contains the implementation of Alternating RandONets for benchmark operator learning tasks, together with visualization and export utilities.
+This repository contains several implementations and experiments of Alternating RandONets for benchmark operator learning tasks, including supervised and physics-informed settings.

 ---

 ## Highlights

-- **Fast training** with analytical output-weight updates
+- Fast training through analytical output-weight updates
-- **Alternating optimization** for both branch and trunk output layers
+- Alternating optimization for branch and trunk output layers
-- **Random projection framework** with reduced computational overhead
+- Random projection based architecture with low computational overhead
-- **Efficient implementation** with compact trainable parameterization
+- Compact parameterization with strong predictive performance
-- **Built-in visualization tools** for predictions, references, and pointwise errors
+- Support for both supervised and physics-informed learning
-- **MATLAB export support** for interactive post-processing
+- Built-in visualization and MATLAB export utilities

 ---

 ## Method Overview

-Alternating RandONets builds on the random projection idea used in RandONets and introduces an alternating optimization strategy:
+Alternating RandONets builds on the idea of random projection and introduces an alternating optimization strategy:

-1. Hidden-layer weights are randomly initialized and kept fixed.
+1. Hidden-layer parameters are randomly initialized and fixed.
-2. The branch-side output weights are updated analytically using a regularized least-squares solution.
+2. The output weights associated with the branch network are updated by solving a regularized least-squares problem.
-3. The trunk-side output weights are then updated analytically in closed form.
+3. The output weights associated with the trunk network are then updated in closed form.
 4. These two steps are alternated during training.

-Compared with conventional gradient-based operator learning models, this approach significantly reduces training time while maintaining strong approximation capability.
+Compared with conventional fully gradient-based operator learning methods, this framework greatly reduces training cost and improves efficiency.

 ---